kernelbin/sdk-api/sdk-api-src/content/winuser/ns-winuser-measureitemstruct.md

 Type: <b><a href="/windows/desktop/WinProg/windows-data-types">ULONG_PTR</a></b>

 The application-defined value associated with the menu item.
 For a control, this member specifies the value last assigned to the list box or combo box by the <a href="/windows/desktop/Controls/lb-setitemdata">LB_SETITEMDATA</a> or <a href="/windows/desktop/Controls/cb-setitemdata">CB_SETITEMDATA</a> message.
-If the list box or combo box has the LB_HASSTRINGS or CB_HASSTRINGS style, this value is initially zero.
+If the list box or combo box has the LBS_HASSTRINGS or CBS_HASSTRINGS style, this value is initially zero.
 Otherwise, this value is initially the value passed to the list box or combo box in the
 					<i>lParam</i> parameter of one of the following messages: